teaching-FEEC/dgm-2025.2/projects/dlo-modeling/README.md

 Although the differences between models are small, several tendencies emerged:

-- **Dataset size is the primary limitation.** With only 3,000 samples, models quickly overfit, and larger, more diverse data are needed.
-- **Clustering and low regional diversity.** All models produced predictions biased toward more clustered rope configurations.
+- **Clustering and low regional diversity.** Some models produced predictions biased toward more clustered rope configurations.
-- **BiLSTM achieved best results.** For small datasets, recurrent architectures outperform more modern alternatives.
+- **Dreamer achieved best results.** ...
-- **Transformer and BiLSTM hybrids** capture deformations better but are prone to concentrated predictions.
-- **VAE predictions** show higher variability, representing uncertainty but at reduced positional accuracy.

-The experiments highlight that **performance is currently constrained by data diversity**, not architectural sophistication.
-Future iterations will include over one million samples with varied physical parameters (friction, stiffness, action complexity, and bimanual manipulation).
-Additionally, **latent world models (e.g., Dreamer [4])** will be explored to capture multimodal dynamics and uncertainty.
+- **BiLSTM, BERT and Transformers perform similarly.** Those models failed to accurately predict the rope state.
+- **Something about Diffusion maybe**

+The experiments highlight that...

 ## 6. Conclusion

 This partial submission presented the initial progress toward building a **probabilistic model for the manipulation of Deformable Linear Objects (DLOs)**.
 The project addressed the challenges of representing and predicting rope dynamics under applied actions using data generated in **MuJoCo** simulations.
-A dataset of approximately 3,000 samples was created, encoding rope states as sequences of 3D coordinates and actions as localized forces.
+A dataset of 1 million samples was created, encoding rope states as sequences of 3D coordinates and actions as localized forces.

-Three neural architectures — **BiLSTM**, **Transformer + BiLSTM**, and **VAE** — were tested to predict the next rope configuration.
-The **BiLSTM** achieved slightly better results, indicating that local sequential dependencies dominate at this stage.
-The small dataset size limited generalization capacity, reinforcing the need for larger and more varied data.
+Five neural architectures — **BiLSTM**, **BERT**, **Transformer**, **Diffusion Models** and **Dreamer** — were tested to predict the next rope configuration.
+The **...** achieved  better results, indicating that local sequential dependencies dominate at this stage.

-The experiments demonstrated the feasibility of learning rope dynamics from simulation but also exposed the limitations of simple deterministic models in capturing uncertainty.
-This motivates the next phase, which will focus on:

-- **Dataset Expansion:** generate over one million samples with varied physical parameters.
-- **Action Complexity:** include multi-step and bimanual manipulations.
-- **Model Enhancement:** explore **latent world models (e.g., Dreamer[4])** and **spatial transformers**.
-- **Evaluation and Planning:** introduce probabilistic metrics such as **Average Displacement Error (ADE)** and **Dice Coefficient**.

-Ultimately, the goal is to obtain a dynamics model that not only predicts the next state of the rope accurately but also **quantifies uncertainty**, enabling **risk-aware planning** for autonomous DLO manipulation tasks.
+Ultimately, the goal to obtain a dynamics model which accurately predicts rope dynamics has been reached???, with room for improvement.
+Future work could focus on...

 ## 7. Bibliographic References